Matt Gaetz sues ethics committee to block ‘defamatory’ report

 “Once released, the damage to Plaintiff’s reputation and professional standing would be immediate, severe and irreversible,” they argued.

-They warned that the findings would appear to have the endorsement of Congress, media coverage would be “immediate and widespread,” allegations would “permanently remain in the public record,” no “adequate remedy” exists to retract them, and legal protections against the federal government would likely prevent him from seeking subsequent damages.
+They warned that the findings would appear to have the endorsement of Congress, media coverage would be “immediate and widespread,” allegations would “permanently remain in the public record,” no “adequate remedy” exists to retract them, and government legal protections would likely prevent him from seeking subsequent damages.

 The committee did not immediately return The Independent’s request for comment.